Navigating the labyrinth of strange and confusing rules: A Deep Dive into UK Knife Laws

 In the realm of UK knife laws, there exists a list of prohibited blades that demands attention.
 This is the main and fairly extensive list of knives you’re just full on not allowed to have, either at home, or in public.
 You can find the full list on the Government Website.

-Butterfly Knives (Balisongs): Flashy and mesmerizing, and I’m sure we all want one.
-Sadly, these are definitely a no-go.
+Butterfly Knives (Balisongs): Flashy and mesmerizing, Sadly, these are definitely a no-go.
 They’re knives with two handles that rotate around the blade.
 Often featured in films due to their association with skill.
 While we’re not really sure why they’re banned, they are, so steer clear!

 Push Daggers: Short, designed for stabbing, and deemed too dangerous for public possession, push daggers are unequivocally banned under UK knife laws.
 With some knives, we don’t understand the reason, but with these we kind of get it.
 They’re easy to identify, usually just a handle with a blade that protrudes forwards between the fingers, similar to knuckle dusters (also banned).
 They’re very limited in function beyond being used in aggression so for this reason they’re banned in the UK.